structurizr/dsl/docs/language-reference.md

 ### image view

-The `image` keyword is used to define an [image view](https://structurizr.com/help/image-views) (this is only available on the Structurizr cloud service/on-premises installation).
+The `image` keyword is used to define an [image view](https://structurizr.com/help/image-views) (this is only available on the Structurizr cloud service/on-premises installation/Lite).

 ```
 image <*|element identifier> [key] {